OctaGRIMME/docs/styleguide.md

 ### Location:

-Images should be located in the following directory:
+Images should be located in the following directory:-

 `docs/static/img/`